areddyraja/python-markup/content/fuse/fuse.md

 tags: JBoss, Fuse, ESB, programming,Apache CXF, Apache Karaf, OSGI

+###Overview
+JBoss Fuse is an integration platform which uses an Enterprise Service Bus.
+It is light weight and and promotes modularity.
+It combines the technologies of Apache Camel, Apache CXF.
+Apache A-MQ, Apache Karaf, and Fabric into one distribution.
+Currently, you can run the Fuse in the traditional way on Karaf or on JBoss EAP.
+However, running Fuse on EAP has many limitations and does not contain full capabilities.

 ##JBoss ESB
 ESB is a standards based integration platform that unifies messaging, web services, data transformation and routing.
 ESB connects and coordinates different applications across the enterprise with transactional integrity.